Heyward Isham

-Henry Heyward Isham (4 November 1926 – 18 June 2009), was an American diplomat, Foreign Service Officer and editor.
+Henry Heyward Isham (November 4, 1926 – June 18, 2009), was an American diplomat, Foreign Service Officer and editor.
 He was the negotiator who played an important role in the talks with North Vietnam that led to the Peace accord of 1973.

 Biography

-Heyward Isham was born in New York City on 4 November 1926.
-His father Ralph Heyward Isham, a noted retired British Army officer and collector of rare books.
+Heyward Isham was born in New York City on November 4, 1926.
+His father Ralph Heyward Isham, born in New York City, was a noted retired British Army officer and collector of rare books.
+His mother was Margaret Hurt Isham; his younger brother Jonathan was born in 1929; his parents divorced in 1934.
 He graduated from Phillips Academy.

-Isham studied International Relations at Yale University, graduating in 1947 before being posted to the American Embassy in Berlin during the Cold War.
+Isham studied International Relations at Yale College, graduating in 1947 before being posted to the American Embassy in Berlin during the Cold War.
 From 1955 through 1957, he was chief of the consular section and political office at the United States Embassy in Moscow.
 From 1974 to 1977, after a posting in Hong Kong, Isham was the American ambassador to Haiti.

 After his retirement from the diplomatic service he worked as an editor with Doubleday publishers.
 During this period he supervised the publication of the memoirs of Andrei A. Gromyko, the Soviet foreign minister from 1957 to 1985, and other books by Russians.